pnp/blog/content/post/quickbooks-api-integration-with-power-automate-using-custom.md

 **Step 6 -- Create a custom connector**

-Now it\'s time to go to Power automate and create a custom connector.
+Now it's time to go to Power automate and create a custom connector.

 Go [here](https://flow.microsoft.com/).